starkfell/100DaysOfIaC/articles/day.48.building.a.practical.yaml.pipeline.part.6.md

 </br>

-Unlike the output from the **az group create** command used to create the **practical-yaml** Resource Group where the **provisioningState** is under the **properties** section; Notice that the **provisioningState**  for the Azure Container Registry command is under the root structure of the JSON output; this is why it's query needs to be formatted differently than the query created for **az group create** command which returns the **provisioningState** is under the **properties** section.
+Notice that the **provisioningState**  for the Azure Container Registry command is under the root structure of the JSON output; this is why it's query needs to be formatted differently than the query created for **az group create** command which returns the **provisioningState** is under the **properties** section.
 Because commands can return slightly different output formats *when querying Resources in Azure, make sure to test the JSON Output from your queries thoroughly when creating error handling!*

 </br>